sky-shift/skyshift/docs/source/cli/services.rst

 This command creates a new service named ``myService`` in the default namespace, targeting jobs labeled `app=myApp`, mapping external port 80 to container port 8080, and exposed on the `myCluster` cluster.
+SkyShift provides a unified service endpoint hosted at  `myCluster`, and manages the `inter-cluster networking <../architecture/networking.rst>`_. to load balance the requests to `myApp` regardless of the clusters where its replicas are running.

 Retrieving Service Information
 ------------------------------